zacanger/niddesa/text/generated-translations/cullaniddesa/08-sinhala-google.md

 [APZ 29.2] (# apz29.2) # apz29.2 .ref .apz} "male" is human,
 The person is life.
 Here it is, in this human world, in this view.

-[APZ 29.3] (# apz29.3) {# apz29.3 .ref .apz} "In nature" means in nature, karma
+[APZ 29.3] (# apz29.3) {# apz29.3 .ref .apz} "In nature" means in nature, kamma
-In nature, in rebirth, in lust, in rebirth, in form, in karma, in images In Bhava, in rebirth, in Arupabhava, in Karma Bhava, in Arupabhava, in rebirth, In rebirth, in rebirth, in rebirth, in rebirth.
+In nature, in rebirth, in lust, in rebirth, in form, in kamma, in images In Bhava, in rebirth, in Arupabhava, in Karma Bhava, in Arupabhava, in rebirth, In rebirth, in rebirth, in rebirth, in rebirth.
 Again and again in the soul, that is.
 Associations are sleep associations. (ii) Raga Sangha